Advanced Examples

 Without the cache, it takes around 1 seconds to do 1000 iterations.
 With the cache, it takes 0.1 seconds to do 1 million iterations.

-Debugging Internal PROJ#
+Debugging Internal PROJ

-New in version 3.0.0.
+Added in version 3.0.0.

 To get more debugging information from the internal PROJ code: